vjousse/lucky-blog/content/en/2021-09-21-parcel-tailwind-css-elm-lang-elm-spa.md

 ```

-Then create a `Main.elm` file in your `elm` directory with the following content:
+Then create a `Main.elm` file in your `src` directory with the following content:

 ```elm
 module Main exposing (..)